marmelab/react-admin/docs/TranslatableInputs.md

 ## `locales`

-Set the `locales` to display with an array of strings - each string becoming a key in the input value. .
+Set the `locales` to display with an array of strings - each string becoming a key in the input value - .
 The order of the locales will be the order of the tabs.

 ```jsx
 <TranslatableInputs locales={['en', 'fr']}>